Badlapur (film): Production

 The film began shooting in May 2014.

+The film prominently features several locations in Pune.
+Notable scenes include an intense car chase sequence filmed in the Camp area, and a pivotal moment where Yami Gautam’s character reveals her pregnancy to Varun Dhawan, which was shot at Cafe Columbia.
+The couple’s residence is depicted as being located on Prabhat Road.

+Several jail scenes in the film were shot on location at Nashik Jail, where the cast and crew spent two days filming inside the institution alongside real inmates.
+Scenes were filmed in the jail kitchen, carpentry workshop, and laundry, drawing on the inmates’ knowledge of the facility to lend realism to the production.

+Reception

 Critical reception

 On review aggregation website Rotten Tomatoes, the film has a rating of 92%, based on 8 reviews, with an average rating of 7/10.

 Raja Sen from Rediff.com rated it 4 out of 5 and said "Badlapur is a dark, unflinching, fantastic film."
 Sudhish Kamath from The Hindu wrote that the film was "darkly ambitious and very well made."
 Rachit Gupta from Filmfare stated that it had "exhilarating performances, stellar storytelling."

 Saibal Chatterjee of NDTV rated it 3/5 and noted the pervasive contemptful treatment of women in the film, writing, "If one can ignore the overt misogyny on show all through the film, Badlapur throws up enough surprises to hold the viewer's interest right until the bitter end."

 Mohar Basu of The Times of India rated Badlapur 4 out of 5.
 Shubhra Gupta of The Indian Express rated the movie 2.5 stars out of 5, describing it as riveting, but also noting that the film "comes off too contrived in many places, and leaves us hanging in others."
 Rajeev Masand and Md Abidur Rahaman of CNN-IBN rated it 3.5 out of 5 and wrote: "The pace slackens post-intermission, plot contrivances are many, and you might say the film is misogynistic in its treatment of women ...
 [However], the film keeps you on your toes, curious to see where its twists and turns will lead."

-In December 2015, Badlapur got 15 nominations at the Stardust Awards, having the maximum number of award nominations from one film for the year.
-Both Dhawan and Siddiqui were nominated for the Best Actor category.
-The film was nominated for awards in Story (2), Screenplay (2), Direction, Lyrics (2), Best Playback Singer (Male), Best Choreographer, Music Direction (2), Best Actor (2), Best Supporting Actor (Female) (2).